pretorben/sweet-libs/readme.md

 That said, we left the groupings open-ended to provide an opportunity for those who really want some dedicated time to research a topic to do so at their leisure.
 But for the rest of you, grouping will provide a definite long-term advantage.

-## Timeline

-**NO LATER THAN 11:00am: EACH TEAM** must indicate what technology they have chosen on the whiteboard in CR5.

-**NO LATER THAN 3:00pm: EACH TEAM** must submit a Git issue to the `sweet_libs` repository containing a link to their / their group's main repository.
-The issue must also include...

-- Your comfort score (out of 5).
-- Any particular sections of your code that you would like the instructors to review, and specific questions to guide our feedback.

-**3:30pm: ALL STUDENTS** will re-convene in their classroom for presentations.

 ## Presentations

 Each group will have 10 minutes to present what they learned and demo their application.